ArneSchulze/GraphQL/HANDOUT.md

 #### The GraphQL-Schema
 The Schema of a GraphQL-Service defines which queries are allowed, what types of data can be fetched and what the relationships between these types are.
 It is defined using either the GraphQL-Syntax or a programming language specific pattern.
-When using the GraphQL-Syntax to define the syntax it is easier to reuse it, or to change the programming language later.
+When using the GraphQL-Syntax to define the schema it is easier to reuse it, or to change the programming language later.

 An example schema is: